cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 (in subfolders lane1, lane2), a reference genome (Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa)
 and a file with the sequences of some of Illumina primers and adapters (primers_adapters.fa).

-:question: **Question:** Can you recognize the read data?
+:question: :question: :question: :question: **Question:** Can you recognize the read data?
 Which is read 1 and which is read 2?

 ## Assess the quality of the data using FastQC